 Pre-placement: Preparation for Practice Learning:

 Prior to the practice learning experience, the student is required to engage in practice-based learning induction and preparation sessions which sit within a relevant academic module at the university that covers mandatory requirements and individual learning needs, personal responsibilities and expectations pre-placement.
 These sessions are intended to prepare the student for the forthcoming practice learning experience and ensure that the student fulfils their personal obligations prior to practice.
-These include: supervision and learning contracts, assessment handbook, minimum competency levels for practice placement, reflective practice, clinical reasoning and professionalism, amongst others.
+These include: supervision and learning contracts, assessment handbook, minimum competency levels for practice placement, reflective practice, professional reasoning and professionalism, amongst others.

 The students will also have practice skills sessions within other relevant modules throughout the course.